-- 15.1 A representative of Early Years services will be identified for membership on the HSCB. - 15.2 Broader engagement with Early Years providers in the private, voluntary and independent sector (PVI) will take place through the existing termly PVI Forum and any new related forums.

-16 Hearing the Voices of Children, Young People, People with Care and Support Needs and their Families

-- 16.1 The voice of the child and people with care and support needs is at the heart of the Partnership.
-Involving children, people with care and support needs and their families is important to safeguarding in Harrow both in contributing to delivering the Partnership's vision and in helping to scrutinise and review the partnership arrangements themselves.

-- 16.2 The Partnership will make use of the many existing arrangements in place across Harrow to regularly involve children, people with care and support needs and their families in its work and hear their voices.
-These include but are not restricted to:

-- Young Harrow Foundation

-- Harrow Youth Parliament

-- Thematic consultation groups

-- Children Looked After and Care Leavers Group (Children in Care Council)

-- Children with Disabilities reference groups

-- Young Carers Group

-- Parent forums

-- Schools, colleges and individual agencies' consultation programmes for children and young people
+- 15.1 A representative of Early Years services is identified for membership on the HSCB. - 15.2 Broader engagement with Early Years providers in the private, voluntary and independent sector (PVI) will take place through the existing termly PVI Forum and any new related forums. - Hearing the Voices of Children, Young People, People with Care and Support Needs and their Families - 16.1 The voice of the child and people with care and support needs is at the heart of the Partnership.
+Involving children, people with care and support needs and their families is important to safeguarding in Harrow both in contributing to delivering the Partnership's vision and in helping to scrutinise and review the partnership arrangements themselves. - 16.2 The Partnership will make use of the many existing arrangements in place across Harrow to regularly involve children, people with care and support needs and their families in its work and hear their voices.
+These include but are not restricted to: - Young Harrow Foundation - Harrow Youth Parliament - Thematic consultation groups - Children Looked After and Care Leavers Group (Children in Care Council) - Children with Disabilities reference groups - Young Carers Group - Parent forums - Schools, colleges and individual agencies' consultation programmes for children and young people

 - The Learning Disability Forum

 - Independent Interview with adult service users of the safeguarding process

 - Annie's Place Dementia Consultation

 - Voluntary sector groups e.g. Harrow Mencap and Mind in Harrow

 - The Hoarding Project

-- 16.3 The Partnership will ensure children, people with care and support needs and their families and service users are involved regularly and that their views are included particularly on the following elements of its work: - When conducting audits - When developing new policies and procedures - When conducting scrutiny exercises and reviews - When setting annual priorities, we will ask for their views.
+- 16.3 The Partnership will ensure children, people with care and support needs and their families and service users are involved regularly and that their views are included particularly on the following elements of its work: - When conducting audits - When developing new policies and procedures - When conducting scrutiny exercises and reviews - When setting annual priorities, we will ask for their views. - 16.4 The Partnership will draw upon local surveys and consultations involving children and people with care and support needs e.g. the 'How Are You' Survey, to influence its priorities and workstreams.